A search for near-infrared counterparts of two faint neutron star X-ray transients : XMMU J174716.1-281048 and SAX J1806.5-2215: Discussion

-However the fact that XMM1747 is lying in a very crowded field in the NIR bands, which is also suggested by detection of two stars in the {\it Chandra} error circle of the source show that the chance coincidence of detection of a foreground star is very high.
-Also due to the high extinction towards the source, we cannot deny that the real counterpart might not have been detected.
+None of the sources which showed type-I X-ray bursts have ever been associated with a high-mass companion.
+Wind accretion from a high-mass counterpart can be a possibility, and if true, XMM1747 would be the first X-ray burster from a high mass X-ray binary.
+However, the fact that XMM1747 is lying in a very crowded field in the NIR bands, which is also clear by the detection of two stars in the {\it Chandra} error circle of the source, shows that the chance coincidence of detection of a foreground star is high.
+Also the color-color diagram (Figure 2) of both stars C1 and C2 indicate they are likely a part of the field population.
+Due to the high extinction towards the source, we cannot exclude that the real counterpart might not have been detected.
 From the Magellan observations, we measured the limiting magnitude of 20.0 mag in the $K$ band.
-Hence if the real counterpart was indeed not detected during our observations, then the observed $K$ band magnitude of the counterpart would be 20.0 mag or fainter, which indicate a star of spectral type later than K -type, which is not unexpected for LMXBs.
+Hence if the real counterpart was indeed not detected during our observations, then the observed $K$ band magnitude of the counterpart would be 20.0 mag or fainter, which indicates a star of spectral type later than K, which is not unexpected for LMXBs.
+New X-ray observations have shown that the source is back to quiescence and follow-up NIR observations could give more insight into the NIR counterpart.

-For SAX1806, we detected a NIR star of magnitude 17.21 mag in $K$ band during the X-ray outburst, consistent with its {\it Chandra} error circle.
-This star was not detected during the UKIRT observations which were taken during the quiescence state of the source and suggest a magnitude of 18.2 mag or fainter in $K$ band.
-The increase in brightness by one magnitude during the X-ray outburst as compared to the quiescence suggest the detected NIR star is the likely counterpart of SAX1806.
-If true, the real magnitude of the NIR counterpart would be fainter than 18.2 mag and hence suggest a companion star close to a star of spectral type F or later.
+For SAX1806, we detected a NIR star of magnitude 17.25 $\pm$ 0.03 mag in the $K$ band during the X-ray outburst, consistent with its {\it Chandra} error circle, which makes it a very likely counterpart.
+This star was not detected during the UKIRT observations taken during the quiescence state of the source suggesting a magnitude of 18.2 mag or fainter in $K$ band at that time.
+The increase in brightness by at least almost a magnitude during the X-ray outburst as compared to the quiescence suggest the detected NIR star is indeed the likely counterpart of SAX1806.
+If true, and assuming the NIR magnitude of the companion star fainter than 18.2 mag, the companion star of SAX1806 would be close to a star of spectral type K or later.

-The OIR spectrum of LMXBs during outbursts show a number of double profile emission lines of H and He \citep{Kaur2012MAXI}, indicating the presence of accretion disk.
-However during the quiescence state, the OIR spectrum would be dominated by the spectral signatures of the companion star.
-The NIR spectroscopic observations during the outburst or quiescence state can unveil if the suggested stars are the real counterparts.